dcos/examples/nifi/1.10/0.1.0-1.5.0/limitations/index.md

 The “disk” configuration value is denominated in MB.
 We recommend you set the configuration value log_retention_bytes to a value smaller than the indicated “disk” configuration.
 See the Configuring section for instructions for customizing these values.

+## Accessing Inherent NiFI API's from DCOS CLI

+The inherent NiFi API's will not be available from DCOS CLI, however the same can be accessed through Nifi Web UI.